 3. True/False: In a child with septic arthritis of the hip, redness, swelling, and warmth are often detectable on physical exam.

-4. True/False: Children with toxic synovitis never present with fever.
+4. True/False: Children with transient synovitis never present with fever.

-5. True/False: The ESR and CRP can usually distinguish between toxic synovitis and septic arthritis.
+5. True/False: The ESR and CRP can usually distinguish between transient synovitis and septic arthritis.

-6. True/False: The most common bacterial etiology of septic arthritis is Staph aureus.
+6. True/False: The most common bacterial etiology of septic arthritis is Staphylococcus aureus.